mmu-webdesign/Level4-web-term-1/HTML/html02/11-forms-more.md

 When reading the above form, a screen reader will speak "**Fruit juice size small**" for the first widget, "**Fruit juice size medium**" for the second, and "**Fruit juice size large**" for the third.

-The use case in this example is one of the most important.
 Each time you have a set of radio buttons, you should nest them inside a `<fieldset>` element.
 There are other use cases, and in general the `<fieldset>` element can also be used to section a form.
 Ideally, long forms should be spread across multiple pages, but if a form is getting long and must be on a single page, putting the different related sections inside different `fieldsets` improves usability.

 Because of its influence over assistive technology, the `<fieldset>` element is one of the key elements for building accessible forms; however it is your responsibility not to abuse it.
 If possible, each time you build a form, try to listen to how a screen reader interprets it.
 If it sounds odd, try to improve the form structure.

 ## The `<label>` element

-As we saw in the previous article, The ```<label>``` element is the formal way to define a label for an HTML form widget.
+As we saw in the previous chapter, the ```<label>``` element is the formal way to define a label for an HTML form widget.
 This is the most important element if you want to build accessible forms — when implemented properly, screenreaders will speak a form element's label along with any related instructions, as well as it being useful for sighted users.
 Take this example, which we saw in the previous article:

 ```
 <label for="name">Name:</label> <input type="text" id="name" name="user_name">